alexandrub53/Wannier90HamiltonianTools/README.md

 The simple matlab scripts used here should make it quite easy to verify the accuracy of a Wannier Hamiltonian in fitting a DFT calculation, as well as perform various types of post-processing.
 This includes, for example, rotation of the orbital basis to obtain a locally diagonal density matrix, which can be particularly important in certain materials, for example in dihalides and trihalides, as shown in our work here: https://arxiv.org/abs/2110.04665

-Example 1 is used to illustrate the diagonalization and rotation procedure discussed in our work here: https://arxiv.org/abs/2110.04665 .
+Example 1 for TiCl2 is used to illustrate the diagonalization and rotation procedure discussed in our work here: https://arxiv.org/abs/2110.04665 .
 The script plotbandsfromthis will plot the DFT band structure, the Wannier bands as well as Wannier 'fat-bands' projected to certain orbitals.
 PDOSrotated can then be used to plot the projected density of states of the orbitals, either rotated, or not.
 The comments inside the scripts should make the usage self-explanatory.